awsdocs/amazon-s3-userguide/doc_source/specify-batchjob-manifest-xaccount-inventory.md

 Amazon S3 Inventory generates inventories of the objects in a bucket\.
 The resulting list is published to an output file\.
 The bucket that is inventoried is called the *source bucket*, and the bucket where the inventory report file is stored is called the *destination bucket*\.

-The Amazon S3 inventory report can be configured to be delivered to another AWS account\.
+The Amazon S3 Inventory report can be configured to be delivered to another AWS account\.
 This allows S3 Batch Operations to read the inventory report when the job is created in the destination account\.

 For more information about Amazon S3 Inventory source and destination buckets, see [Source and destination buckets](storage-inventory.md#storage-inventory-buckets)\.